Evaluation and Improvement of Fault Detection for Large Language Models: Evaluation

 \textbf{Bayesian Active Learning by Disagreement~(BALD)} defines the uncertainty of an input by the disagreement of the outputs produced by LLMs on the mutants of this input.
 The disagreement score is calculated by $1 - \frac{count\left(mode\left(y^1,...,y^T\right)\right)}{T} $, where $y_{i}$ is the predicted label of mutant $p_{i}$ and $T$ is the number of mutants.
 A higher BALD score indicates the input is more likely to be a fault.

-Table~\ref{tab:rq3LLaMA} and Table~\ref{tab:rq3gpt35} summarize the TRC scores of various methods enhanced by MuCS (with -M as a suffix), and the relative difference between the scores with and without using MuCS.
-The results demonstrate that the MuCS significantly boosts the performance of fault detection.
-In terms of the average TRC scores of each method on different tasks, in 19 out of 20 cases, the performance of existing fault detection methods has been increased with TRC improvements ranging from 0.0366 to 0.1794.
-Considering the average relative improvement, confidence smooth can enhance the performance of existing methods by up to 97.64\%~(LLaMA for sentiment analysis, method: Margin).
+Table~\ref{tab:rq3atrc} summarizes the average TRC scores achieved by different fault detection methods across all considered labeling budgets using MuCS~(with -M as a suffix), and the relative difference between the scores with and without using MuCS.
+The results clearly demonstrate that the MuCS significantly boosts the performance of fault detection.
+Specifically, in 52 out of 71 cases, the performance of existing fault detection methods has been increased with TRC improvements ranging from 0.48\% to 70.58\%.
+Considering the average results~(the last row in the Table), MuCS can enhance all fault detection methods with improvement by up to 13.57\%.
+Besides, we conducted the statistical analysis using two methods Welch's t-test and Wilcoxon signed-rank test to investigate the significance of improvements introduced by MuCS.
+Concretely, we collect all TRC scores resulting from each method with and without using MuCS and compute the significance.
+The results are shown in Table~\ref{tab:rq3statistical}.
+The t-test suggests that for four methods~(Gini, MCP, MaxP, and ATS), the improvements are significant, and the signed-rank test demonstrates all improvements are significant~(with P-value < 0.03).
 Therefore, we can conclude that MuCS is effective in boosting the existing fault detection methods on LLMs.

-Comparing the improvements across different LLMs, we found that improvements in GPT4 are weaker than improvements in other LLMs.
-On average, the improvements in LLaMA, GPT3.5, and GPT4 are 37.63\%, 41.41\%, and 11.78\%, respectively.
-We conjecture that the reason for this phenomenon is that GPT4 is more powerful and more resilient to the input mutation.
-Thus, the smooth is less useful for GPT4.
-To check our assumption, we compute the average variance of the prediction output probability changes after prompt mutation of each LLM.
-The results show that the probability changes of GPT are negligible.
-For example, for the sentiment analysis task, the variance of the probability changes of LLaMA, GPT3.5, and GPT4 are 0.0047, 0.0158, and 0.0041, respectively.
+Comparing the improvements across different LLMs, we found that improvements in closed-source LLMs are greater than improvements in open-source LLMs.
+On average, the improvements in DeepSeekCoder, LLaMA3, GPT3.5, and GPT4 are 3.82\%, 3.22\%, 16.38\%, and 7.87\%, respectively.
+This means MuCS is an effective framework to enhance the black-box testing of LLMs.
+Then, after comparing each method after using MuCS, we found that MaxP, another simple method that directly utilizes the top-output probability as the indicator for data prioritization performs the best.
+Combining the conclusion in Section~\ref{sec:rq2}, simple methods perform better than learning-based methods with and without using MuCS.

-Finally, even though the mutation-based confidence smooth can enhance the fault detection of LLMs, the best methods only have 0.5472, 0.6769, and 0.6687 TRC scores in LLaMA, GPT3.5, and GPT4, respectively.
+Finally, even though the mutation-based confidence smooth can enhance the fault detection for LLMs, the best method only has a 0.7641 average TRC score.
 There is still a big room between the TRC scores achieved by existing methods and the ideal performance.

-\\ {\framebox{\parbox{0.96\linewidth}{ \textbf{Answer to RQ3}: MuCS significantly enhances the effectiveness of existing fault detection methods by up to 97.62\% in terms of the TRC score. }}}
+\\ {\framebox{\parbox{0.96\linewidth}{ \textbf{Answer to RQ3}: MuCS significantly enhances the effectiveness of existing fault detection methods by up to 70.53\% in terms of the TRC score. }}}